katarinastuart/katarinastuart.github.io/_pages/cv.md

 ## SCIENTIFIC PRESENTATIONS

+### Oral Presentations

+**Postgraduate Research Form 2019**<br>
+University of New South Wales, Australia, October 30<br>
+*Evolution in invasive species: exploring adaptive divergence and selection across the Australian landscape.*

+**AES 2019 National Conference**
+University of New South Wales, Australia, November 25-27 *Local signatures of founding populations confound identification of adaptive divergence in invasive populations.*

+**COMBINE 2018 Symposium**
-ABACBS 2018 National Conference, University of Melbourne, Victoria, Australia, November 27-28 Evolution in invasive populations: using genomics to reveal drivers of invasion success in the Australian European starling (Sturnus vulgaris) introduction across Australia. [poster]
+University of Melbourne, Victoria, Australia, November 26 *Evolution in invasive populations: using genomics to reveal drivers of invasion success in the Australian European starling* (Sturnus vulgaris) *introduction across Australia.*

+**Postgraduate Research Form 2018**<br>
-COMBINE 2018 Symposium, University of Melbourne, Victoria, Australia, November 26 Evolution in invasive populations: using genomics to reveal drivers of invasion success in the Australian European starling (Sturnus vulgaris) introduction across Australia. [talk]
+University of New South Wales, Australia, October 30<br>
+*Evolution in invasive populations: using genomics to reveal drivers of invasion success in the Australian European starling* (Sturnus vulgaris) *introduction across space and time.*

+### Poster Presentations

+GIW/ABACBS 2019 International Conference, University of Sydney, Australia, December 10-11 Using genomics to reveal drivers of invasion success.

+COMBINE/AYRCOB 2019 Symposium, University of Sydney, Australia, December 9
+Using genomics to reveal drivers of invasion success.

-Postgraduate Research Form 2018, UNSW, New South Wales, Australia, October 30 Evolution in invasive populations: using genomics to reveal drivers of invasion success in the Australian European starling (Sturnus vulgaris) introduction across space and time. [talk]
+ABACBS 2018 National Conference, University of Melbourne, Victoria, Australia, November 27-28 Evolution in invasive populations: using genomics to reveal drivers of invasion success in the Australian European starling (Sturnus vulgaris) introduction across Australia.

 ## TEACHING EXPERIENCE